 “And that’s what I really want for them – to have options to choose from.
 To live life on their terms because that’s what true success is about – it’s about having options,” she said.

-That comment gave me a breakthrough because I was finally able to understand the essence of success.
-Genuine success comes from having options to create a life based on our own terms.
-This explains why the worst punishment (besides death) for breaking the law is locking up a criminal in jail and taking away the privilege of free choice.
+That comment gave me a breakthrough.
+I realized that genuine success comes from having options to create a life based on our own terms.
+This explains why the most severe penalty, besides death, for breaking the law is locking up a criminal in jail and taking away the privilege of free choice.

-Many times, we find ourselves in our own self-perceived “jails” caused by the limitations in our circumstances.
+Many times, we find ourselves in our own self-created “jails” caused by the limitations in our circumstances.
 We have bills to pay, family obligations, and career pressures to tackle.
-We get so caught up in day-to-day living that creating a life that we can call our own becomes a luxury.
+We get so caught up in day-to-day living that building a life that we can call our own, becomes a luxury.

-Some of the greatest visionaries in history, however, had no problems doing this, despite being steeped in dire circumstances.
+Some of the greatest visionaries in history had no problems doing this, despite being steeped in dire circumstances.
 No matter what challenges lay ahead of them, they were unwavering in their faith.

 An excellent example of this is Martin Luther King Jr. He was a powerful leader who worked tirelessly towards the advancement of civil rights using non-violent civil obedience.
 His impact is indelible in world history because of his conviction to build the society he envisioned against all odds.
 His speech, “I have a dream”, is still considered one of the greatest in history.

-It is this kind of passion that will springboard us into taking action towards realizing our dreams.
-But if you are facing challenges in finding the drive to initiate, there is a good chance that you have hit these three roadblocks:
+It’s this kind of passion that will springboard us into taking action towards our dreams.
+If you’re finding it hard to find the drive to get the ball rolling, there’s a good chance that you’ve hit these three roadblocks:

-- You are unclear about what you want: The best way to deal with a lack of clarity is by getting back to our core self and asking ourselves what is most important to us.
+1. You’re unclear about what you want: The best way to deal with a lack of clarity is by getting to the core our being and asking ourselves what is most important to us.
 This will require us to go within and take a look at what we value the most.
-I highly recommend reading my free E-book “The Fast Track Guide to Turning Your Dreams into Reality”, which has a lot of exercises that will help you in this process.
+I highly recommend reading my free E-book “The Fast Track Guide to Turning Your Dreams into Reality”, which has exercises that will help you in this process.

-- You are afraid of what others will say: If you are conscious of what other people might think if you focus on your interests, you will face difficulties in creating a life of your own.
+2. You’re afraid of what others will say: If you’re conscious of what other people might think if you focus on your interests and living life on your own terms, you’ll face difficulties in creating a life of your own.
 There’s no shortage of people who will tell us what to do and what not to do.
-It is up to us to use our discernment in deciding who is worth listening to.
-Remember that the only way to be truly happy is by following your own inner counsel.
+It’s up to us to use our discernment in deciding who is worth listening to.

-- You believe that self-sacrifice is a noble act: Many people are raised to believe that self-sacrifice is a noble quality, or that compromising is the way of life.
+3. You believe that self-sacrifice is a noble act: Many people are raised to believe that self-sacrifice is a noble quality, or that compromising is the way of life.
 This is especially prevalent amongst women who think that, as the nurturers of a family unit, they need to prioritize the needs of others.
-Yet it’s important to realize that if we continue to do this, we will eventually burn out and feel resentful.
-There is nothing selfish about putting our interests first because if we can’t function at our best, we won’t be able to serve others in our highest capacity.
+Yet it’s important to realize that if we continue to do this, we’ll eventually crash and burn.
+There’s nothing selfish about putting our interests first, because if we don’t, we can’t be fully present and express generosity to others.

-Remember that your life matters and it is your duty to share all that you have to offer to the world.
+Remember that your life matters and your mission is to share all that you have to offer to the world.
 You can only do this if you allow the most authentic part of your being to come out within a fully-expressed life.